predictive-clinical-neuroscience/PCNportal/README.md

 - cleans up data older than thirty days to comply with privacy guidelines,
 - automatically runs, checks and manages parallelized computation jobs.

-## Testing
+## Testing & Installation

-Testing the website can be done through modelling with demo data (also see Wiki's client side page).
+Testing the website's functionality can be done through modelling with demo data, as can be found on the website under 'How to Model' (but also available in the Wiki's client side page).

 To locally deploy the GUI without modelling functionality, please follow these instructions.
 You will first need to install [Docker](https://docs.docker.com/get-docker/):
 * Clone the GitHub repository.